Calculator Methodology

 - Hygiene adjustment: up to ±10 pp based on your classification maturity, lifecycle policies, duplication rate, stale-data %, and temp-file %.

-- Industry retention floor: the fraction of data that is legally non-deletable (e.g., Healthcare 25%, Financial Services 30%, Government 35%).
-This floor is subtracted from the base ROT %, ensuring regulated industries show lower recoverable ROT.
+- Industry retention floor: Redux’s estimate of the fraction of data typically subject to regulatory retention (e.g., Healthcare ~25%, Financial Services ~30%, Government ~35% — modeling assumptions informed by HIPAA, SEC 17a-4, and NARA, not exact legal quantities).
+This floor is subtracted from the base ROT %, so regulated industries show lower recoverable ROT.

 rotPct = clamp(adjustedROT, 10%, 80%)